-Item Number 28.
+Item Number 24.
 Federal Employer Identification Number (for a principal of the Regional Center Entity that is an entity or organization).
-Provide the Federal Employer Identification Number of the entity listed in Part 4., Item Number 27.
+Provide the Federal Employer Identification Number of the entity listed in Part 4., Item Number 23.

-Item Number 29.
-Persons Having Ownership, Control or Beneficial Interest in the Entity Listed in Part 4., Item Number 27.
-Provide the names of all persons having ownership, control or beneficial interest in the entity listed in Part 4., Item Number 27.
+Item Number 25.a.
+Persons Having Ownership, Control or Beneficial Interest in the Entity Listed in Part 4., Item Number 23.
+Provide the names of all persons having ownership, control or beneficial interest in the entity listed in Part 4., Item Number 23.

-Item Number 30.
+Item Number 25.b.
 Date of Birth.
-Provide the date of birth in mm/dd/yyyy format for the person having ownership, control or beneficial interest in the entity listed in Part 4., Item Number 27.
+Provide the date of birth in mm/dd/yyyy format for the person having ownership, control or beneficial interest in the entity listed in Part 4., Item Number 23.

-Item Number 31.
+Item Number 25.c.
 Country of Birth.
-Provide the Country of birth for the person having ownership, control or beneficial interest in the entity listed in Part 4., Item Number 27.
+Provide the Country of birth for the person having ownership, control or beneficial interest in the entity listed in Part 4., Item Number 23.

-Item Number 32.
+Item Number 25.d.
 Percentage of Ownership in the Principal.
-Provide the percentage of ownership of all persons having ownership, control or beneficial interest in the entity listed in Part 4., Item Number 27.
+Provide the percentage of ownership of all persons having ownership, control or beneficial interest in the entity listed in Part 4., Item Number 23.

-Item Number 33.
+Item Number 25.e.
 Position Held in the Non-Natural Principal.
-Provide the titles of the positions held (if any) of all persons having an ownership, control, or beneficial interest in the entity listed in Part 4., Item Number 27.
+Provide the titles of the positions held (if any) of all persons having an ownership, control, or beneficial interest in the entity listed in Part 4., Item Number 23.

-Item Numbers 34.a. - 35.d.
+Item Numbers 26.a. - 27.
 Other Names Used by the Principal Non-Owner of the Regional Center Entity (if applicable).
 For each principal, provide other names and aliases used including DBAs (if applicable).

-Item Numbers 36.a. - 36.i.
+Item Numbers 28.a. - 28.i.
 Mailing Address for the Principal Non-Owner of the Regional Center Entity.
 Provide the address where the principal non-owner can receive printed notices about the application.

-Item Numbers 37.a. - 40.
+Item Numbers 29 - 32.
 Contact Information for the Principal Non-Owner of the Regional Center Entity.
 Provide the principal non-owner’s current telephone number, fax number, email address (if any), and website address (if any).

 NOTE: In addition to U.S. Social Security Numbers, all principals of the regional center are required to provide a copy of a valid government-issued photo identification document.
 Please do not submit original documents unless specifically requested as they may not be returned.